virtual-labs/exp-fourier-transform-iiith/experiment/procedure.md

          - Choice 6

-3. Press ¡®Run¡¯.
+3. Press 'Run'.

 4. Output result will be displayed in the output panel.

 **Interesting Observations:**

-1. Try ¡®advanced¡¯ option with different combinations of parameters and compare the results.
+1. Try 'advanced' option with different combinations of parameters and compare the results.